refynd/framework/CURRENT_CAPABILITIES.md

-# Refynd Framework: Complete Production Capabilities
+# Refynd: Complete Production Capabilities

-> **"A framework is not measured by what it promises, but by what it empowers you to create today."**
+> **"A platform is not measured by what it promises, but by what it empowers you to create today."**

-Refynd Framework stands complete—a comprehensive toolkit for modern PHP development that transforms ambitious ideas into elegant reality.
+Refynd stands complete—a comprehensive toolkit for modern PHP development that transforms ambitious ideas into elegant reality.

 ---